Agricultural Leases: An Overview

 A grazing permit is similar to a crop-share lease..
 Where a crop-share lease creates an interest in land called a leasehold, a grazing permit by statute does not create a right, title, interest, or estate in the public lands.
 A grazing permit creates only a license to use the public lands.
 The government can withdraw the license at any time without compensation, but a grazing permit holder may have a right to compensation when the permit is fully or partially canceled in order to use the land for public purposes.

-The Bureau of Land Management and the U.S. Forest Service administer grazing permits on federally owned public lands.
+The Bureau of Land Management and the U.S. Forest Service administer grazing permits on federally-owned public lands.
 If the state has public lands available for grazing, the permits are administered by the appropriate state agency.
-The permits establish the requirements of the private party to use the public lands for grazing and operate under the traditional “first come, first serve” method.
+For federal permits, the permits establish the requirements of the private party using the public lands for grazing, and operate under a traditional “first come, first serve” method.
 In order to get a grazing permit, a private party must first own or lease base property or a private ranch.
 Base property is private land near the area to be grazed and is not easy to acquire.
 The term of the permit is statutorily set at ten years.
 The private party must pay a grazing fee that is based on a 1966 base value of 1.23 per animal unit month (AUM) and then adjusted based on current private grazing land lease rates, beef cattle prices, and the cost of livestock production.
 The fee cannot drop below $1.35 per AUM according to an Executive Order issued in 1986 by President Reagan.

-For information pertaining to these statutes and the environmental issues, please visit the Environmental Law Reading Room.
+For information pertaining to these statutes and other environmental issues, please visit the Environmental Law Reading Room.

 Wind Leases

-If the parties choose to sign a wind lease after the option agreement expires, a wind lease will include length of the lease which can be anywhere from twenty-five to fifty years.
+If the parties choose to sign a wind lease after the option agreement expires, the wind lease will include the length of the lease, which can be anywhere from twenty-five to fifty years.
 The lease can include terms about the nature of the wind company’s activities on the property and in some cases may limit the development rights of the landowner.
-A common lease term is a confidentiality clause, which prevent the terms of the lease from being made public..
+A common lease term is a confidentiality clause, which prevents the terms of the lease from being made public.
 The typical lease will also include a decommission provision that details the removal of the turbines, the removal of any materials or equipment, and the removal of concrete to a certain depth.

 For more discussion on wind energy, please visit the Renewable Energy Reading Room.